 Yoga invites us to ground, root to the earth, and rise.
 Showing up for every pose, every class, every breath are your feet.
 Whether in Warrior II or settling into Savasana, your feet do more than support your posture and walk you off your mat—they tell a story of how well you care for yourself.

 Simple fix for hang nails: They are mostly due to dry nails.
 A prevention is keeping skin moisturized.
-If already has occurred, then trim the nail as close to the skin as possible, and nightly moisturize with a glycerin based ointment.
+If already has occurred, clean with water or saline, then trim the nail as close to the skin as possible to reduce further tearing and decrease pain.
+Nightly moisturize with a glycerin-based ointment.
+Alternatively, cyanoacrylate surgical glue can secure torn skin back into place, but if headed immediately to yoga I’ve found this is a hit and miss solution.

 Vinegar, a single drop under the nail on nails not infected with a fungus will help prevent any fungal spread.
 Be sure to use if one nail is getting treated so others don’t get infected.